olssonm/l5-very-basic-auth/README.md

 While HTTP Basic Auth does give you a protection layer against unwanted visitors, it is still not strictly safe from brute-force attacks.
 If you are solely using this package for security, you should at least consider looking into Apache or Nginx rate-limiters to limit login attempts.

-#### Using Laravel 4.x?

-[Take a look at this gist](https://gist.github.com/olssonm/ea5561d7ab20fb5c8ddbdac9b556b32b), it uses the old `Route::filter`-methods to achieve pretty much the same goal.

 ## Installation

 Via Composer